Theresa Villiers: Government

 Following the 2010 general election, the Conservatives, short of an overall majority, formed a coalition government with the Liberal Democrats.
 This required positions in Cabinet to be awarded to Lib Dem MPs, so Villiers did not become Secretary of State for Transport as might have been expected in the event of a majority Conservative government taking office.
 That role went instead to Philip Hammond, who had shadowed the post of Chief Secretary to the Treasury.
 Villiers instead became a Minister of State at the Department for Transport.

 Villiers was appointed Secretary of State for Northern Ireland in September 2012.
 Her time in Northern Ireland gained mixed reviews.
 She made a speech in February 2016 defending the Royal Ulster Constabulary and the British Army, which had been accused of colluding with loyalist murderers in the Loughinisland massacre.
 The Police Ombudsman who investigated the murders, Michael Maguire, later stated with regard to law enforcement authorities colluding with the murderers: "I have no hesitation in unambiguously determining that collusion is a significant feature of the Loughinisland murders".

 Villiers had said that "a pernicious counter-narrative" of the Troubles was emerging whereby responsibility for acts of terrorism was being shifted onto the security forces "through allegations of collusion, misuse of agents and informers or other forms of unlawful activity".

 Villiers was one of the six cabinet ministers who came out in support of Brexit during the 2016 United Kingdom European Union membership referendum.
 As the Secretary of State for Northern Ireland at the time, she was pressed to explain her view of the problems her position could cause the province.
 In April 2016, she gave a speech saying those raising concerns about Brexit's impact on Northern Ireland were "scaremongering".
 Following the referendum, on 14 July 2016, Villiers resigned from her position as Northern Ireland Secretary after stating that new Prime Minister Theresa May had offered her a post in the Cabinet which was "not one which I felt I could take on".

 During the referendum, 62.2% of voters in her constituency (based on a 72.1% turnout), voted to remain in the European Union.
-After the referendum, Villiers continued to support leaving the EU.
+Following the referendum, Villiers continued to support leaving the EU.

 Villiers was appointed Secretary of State for Environment, Food and Rural Affairs by Boris Johnson upon him becoming prime minister in July 2019.
 She left the government in the post-Brexit cabinet reshuffle.

-In June 2020 The Times newspaper reported that the delay in the formation of the Intelligence and Security Committee of Parliament since the 2019 United Kingdom general election had been due to Villiers appointment having been dismissed by the Prime Minister for her defiance of the Government's whip on a vote where she supported an amendment which would have banned the import of chlorinated chicken products from the US in upcoming post-Brexit trade negotiations.
+In June 2020 The Times newspaper reported that the delay in the formation of the Intelligence and Security Committee of Parliament since the 2019 general election had been due to Villiers appointment having been dismissed by the Prime Minister for her defiance of the Government's whip on a vote where she supported an amendment which would have banned the import of chlorinated chicken products from the US in upcoming post-Brexit trade negotiations.